madprops/airc/README.md

 ---

-When you have that ready you can then do this:

----

 1) Go to the dir where you want the bot to be
 1) `git clone --depth 1 https://github.com/madprops/airc`
 1) Get inside the new airc dir `cd airc`